Chocks: Indians - Foreign Alliance In Indian Independence

 Synopsis

-*In 1919, the Rowlatt Act was enacted by Britain in India to arrest such conspirators and sentence them without any inquiries.
+*In 1919, the Rowlatt Act was enacted in British India to allow the arrest of anti-British conspirators and to sentence them without any inquiries.

 *In 1919, Indian freedom fighters gathered at Jallianwala Bagh in protest against Britain's Rowlatt Act.